khoih-prog/GSM_Generic/README.md

     @param buffer     pointer to the buffer memory
     @param bufsize    size of available memory area, at least should be 10 characters
-    @return In asynchronous mode returns 0 if last command is still executing, 1 success, >1 error In synchronous mode returns 1 if the number is correcty taken 0 if not */ int retrieveCallingNumber(char* buffer, int bufsize);
+    @return In asynchronous mode returns 0 if last command is still executing, 1 success, >1 error In synchronous mode returns 1 if the number is correctly taken 0 if not */ int retrieveCallingNumber(char* buffer, int bufsize);